SELECTED

 http://www.healthymarriageinfo.org/docs/DomesticViolenceStatistics.pdf.
 Domestic violence advocates and family

-nature of intimate partner violence (IPV).
-Although the term “domestic
+extent and nature of intimate partner violence (IPV).
+Although the term

-violence” has a very clear specific meaning to advocates working in the
+“domestic violence” has a very clear specific meaning to advocates working in

-domestic violence field, it is used in other ways in other contexts to cover
+the domestic violence field, it is used in other ways in other contexts to

-the misunderstandings, errors, and apparent contradictions that derive in part
+of the misunderstandings, errors, and apparent contradictions that derive in

-from these differences in language use, in part from not understanding where
+part from these differences in language use, in part from not understanding

-the statistics come from and what the strengths and limitations of the data
+where the statistics come from and what the strengths and limitations of the

-are, and in part from wrongly treating “domestic violence” as a single phenomenon.
+data are, and in part from wrongly treating “domestic violence” as a single

 Johnson,

-Survey data to develop an operationalization of intimate terrorism and
+Violence Against Women Survey data to develop an operationalization of intimate

-situational couple violence.
-We argue that past efforts to distinguish among
+terrorism and situational couple violence.
+We argue that past efforts to

-types of intimate partner violence in general survey data have committed a
+distinguish among types of intimate partner violence in general survey data

-critical error in using cluster analysis with data on current spouses.
-We
+have committed a critical error in using cluster analysis with data on current

-develop a valid operationalization based on data regarding ex-spouses.
-The data
+spouses.
+We develop a valid operationalization based on data regarding

-on ex-spouses confirm past findings regarding a variety of differences between
+ex-spouses.
+The data on ex-spouses confirm past findings regarding a variety of

-intimate terrorism and situational couple violence, including the gender
+differences between intimate terrorism and situational couple violence,

-current relationships contain little or no intimate terrorism.
-This finding has
+survey data on current relationships contain little or no intimate terrorism.

-major implications for the use of such data to test feminist theories of
+This finding has major implications for the use of such data to test feminist

-intimate partner violence.
-The new operationalization avoids the vagaries of
+theories of intimate partner violence.
+The new operationalization avoids the

 Kelly,